yomalbalooshi/ThemePark/README.md

 ## Overview

-YTE Theme Park is an immersive entertainment destination featuring four distinct zones that promise a world of fun and excitement for visitors of all ages.
+YTE Land is an immersive entertainment destination featuring four distinct zones that promise a world of fun and excitement for visitors of all ages.
 Explore the water thrills of Splash Kingdom, enjoy the whimsical charm of Kidtopia, experience the magic of the Kingdom of Dreams, and bask in the serene beauty of Tropical Tides.
 With a variety of attractions and ticket options, YTE Theme Park offers an unforgettable adventure for everyone.

 ## Zones